+From time to time, the Company may become involved in regulatory proceedings.
 Magna's policy is to comply with all applicable laws, including antitrust and competition laws.
-Based on a previously completed global review of legacy antitrust risks which led to a September 2020 settlement with the European Commission where Magna received full immunity regarding two separate bilateral cartels involving the supply of closure systems, Magna does not currently anticipate any material liabilities.
+Based on a previously completed global review of legacy antitrust risks which led to a September 2020 settlement with the European Commission and a June 2022 settlement with Brazil's federal competition authority involving in both cases the supply of closure systems, Magna does not currently anticipate any material liabilities.
 However, we could be subject to restitution settlements, civil proceedings, reputational damage and other consequences, including as a result of the matters specifically referred to above.